Symmetry and Invariant Bases in Finite Element Exterior Calculus: Notions of Invariance

-Needless to say that this examples are intuitively clear and do not cover the entire range of finite element spaces.
-The remainder of the exposition will address the question under which circumstances finite element spaces of differential forms allow for a $\bbK$-invariant basis in the sense of this subsection.
+While all the canonical spanning sets are $\bbR$-invariant, we have identified only a few $\bbR$-invariant bases of finite element spaces.
+The remainder of the exposition will address the following question: under which circumstances do finite element spaces of differential forms have invariant bases in the sense of this subsection?